Musings of a Spanish Teacher

 Under the Mesquite Guadalupe Garcia McCall

-The Red Umbrella Christina Gonzalez
+The Red Umbrella Christina

 The Book of Unknown Americans Cristina Henríquez